A Geometric Approach to Cylindrical Algebraic Decomposition

 Apart from Collins's work, there is another approach to cylindrical algebraic decomposition, proposed by Changbo Chen, Marc Moreno Maza, Bican Xia and Lu Yang in \cite{chen2009computing} and \cite{chen2014incremental}, using Regular Chains.
 Our work was firstly motivated by \cite{chen2009computing} in the following way: since Regular Chains can be obtained from a lexicographic Gr\"{o}bner basis computation \cite{wang2020decomposition}, it is natural to ask if it is possible to build CAD using only Gr\"{o}bner Basis?

 Soon it turns out that \cite{chen2009computing} reflects some geometric nature of cylindrical algebraic decomposition and one of the highlights in \cite{chen2009computing} is that instead of directly building a cylindrical algebraic decomposition in $R^n$, they first build a cylindrical algebraic decomposition in $C^n$ then refine it to a cylindrical algebraic decomposition in $R^n$.
-Their \texttt{SeparateZeros} algorithm can be interpreted as a complex root classification procedure, which corresponds to the geometric fiber cardinality classification in this paper.
+From our perspective, a Regular Chain computation immediately provides generic freeness by inverting the leading coefficients and another discriminant computation counts the geometric fiber.

 But the dissimilarity is also clear.
-Thanks to the standard algebra-geometry dictionary, our theory uses Gr\"{o}bner Basis to directly study the sets and the ideals, while the relation between Regular Chains and sets is obscure.
-Also, we can develop our theory much further without Projection of Relative Dimension 1, we do not use it until Theorem \ref{thm-freeness-implies-geometric-delineability}, which is about geometric delineability.
+Thanks to the standard algebra-geometry dictionary, our theory can be directly translated into an algorithm, while the algorithm in \cite{chen2009computing} is sophisticated, using many high-level routines as black boxes due to the obscure relation between Regular Chains and varieties.
+Also, we can develop our theory much further without Cylindrical Projection, we do not use it until Theorem \ref{thm-freeness-implies-geometric-delineability}, which is about geometric delineability.
 It seems that recursively projecting the largest variable is an intrinsic nature of the theory of Regular Chains.
 This feature of Regular Chains makes it similar to the lexicographic Gr\"{o}bner Basis, which is usually hard to compute.
 As the readers can see, the monomial order does not play an important role in our work, and we can use cheaper monomial orders like graded reverse lexicographic order (grevlex) or block-grevlex (for elimination).
 Faug\`{e}re's \texttt{FGb} package supports these two monomial orders \cite{faugere2010fgb}, and is believed to be the state-of-the-art implementation of Gr\"{o}bner Basis.